Debug your first AGL application

 XDS remote debugging mode

-First the project you want to debug must be declared on an xds-server and this project may also has been built using this xds-server (see xds-server for more details).
+First the project you want to debug must be declared on an xds-server and this project may also has been built using using XDS (see Create your first AGL application for more details).

 you also need the project and sdk unique id.
 You can find these IDs in project